 - Corrective/Preventative action

 At Ely Concrete Construction all field personnel maintain a 10-Hour OSHA Certification and all members of management, Crew Foreman and above, maintain a 30-Hour OSHA Certification.
-Our dedicated approach to safety, coupled with continual training and education, has resulted in an EMR rating of 0.93 for 2015 and 0.89 for 2016 — which is well below the commercial concrete construction industry standard.
+Our dedicated approach to safety, coupled with continual training and education, has resulted in an EMR rating of 0.89 for 2019 — which is well below the commercial concrete construction industry standard.
+As of January 2019 we have worked over 1200 days of no lost time incidents.
 As our company grows, we continue to improve our program and diligence.